kaydikat/startup/cs324Notes.md

 - ps -o pid,ppid,pgid,sid,comm - will print the PID, PPID, PGID, SID, and command of the process
     - pid=PID, ppid=PPID, pgid=PGID, sid=SID, comm=command
     - user=USER - will print the user of the process
+- wait() - waits for a child process to terminate
+    - pass in an integer
+    - passes in a pointer to an integer that will store the exit status of the child
+    - wait(int *child_status)
+    - wait(NULL) - will wait for any child process to terminate
+    - wait() - will wait for any child process to terminate
+    - fopen - opens a file
+        - FILE *fopen(const char *filename, const char *mode)
+        - eg: FILE *fp = fopen("file.txt", "r");
+        - Before the call to fork(), open the file fork-output.txt for writing (see the man page for fopen(3)
+        - FILE *fp = fopen("fork-output.txt", "w");
+            - *fp - pointer to the file
+            - FILE - type of the file
+        - fileno - gets the file descriptor of a file
+            - int fileno(FILE *stream)
+            - fileno(fp) - will get the file descriptor of the file
+        - write to a file by using fprintf
+            - fprintf(fp, "Hello, world!\n");
+            - fprintf(fp, "Hello, world!\n") - will write "Hello, world!" to the file
+        - fflush - flushes the output buffer of a file
+            - int fflush(FILE *stream)
+            - fflush(fp) - will flush the output buffer of the file
+        - pipe - creates a pipe
+            - int pipe(int pipefd[2]) - will create a pipe
+            - pipe(pipefd) - will create a pipe
+                - difference between int pipefd[2] and pipefd
+                    - int pipefd[2] - declares an array of two integers
+                    - pipefd - is a pointer to an integer
+            - pipefd[0] - read end of the pipe
+            - pipefd[1] - write end of the pipe
+        - close read end of pipe by using close(pipefd[0])
+            - close(pipefd[0]) - will close the read end of the pipe
+        - declare buffer by using char buf[1024]
+            - char buf[1024] - declares a buffer of 1024 characters
+        - Read from file descriptor corresponding to the read end of the pipe (see the man page for read(2)) into a buffer that you have declared.
+Save the number of bytes read (return value of read()), and use that value to add a null character after them, so string operations can be performed on it (see the man page for string(3)).
+            - int n = read(pipefd[0], buf, 1024);
+            - read(pipefd[0], buf, 1024) - will read from the read end of the pipe into the buffer
+            - buf[n] = '\0'; - will add a null character after the bytes read
+        -Print the string retrieved from read() to stdout.
+Note that printf() and fprintf() require a null-terminated string, i.e., to know where the string ends.
+If you have not properly added the null character, the command will yield unexpected results.
+See an example of adding the null byte here (i.e., after read() was used to read bytes from the file).
+            - printf("%s", buf);
+            - printf("%s", buf) - will print the string to stdout
+        - dif file.txt file2.txt - will print the differences between file.txt and file2.txt
+            - diff file.txt file2.txt - will print the differences between file.txt and file2.txt

 # Lecture 5 #
 - exceptional control flow
     - exception will happen if there's a change in the control flow of a process